 ♦ Quick Tip 1: Pace yourself!
 We’re in for the long haul, so pace yourself accordingly.
 Making your reports as automatic as possible builds the official record and protects your energy for jaunts to our other officials and/or delving into deeper issues.

-♦ Quick Tip 3: if you report by email, here’s a quick form that you can copy.
-Then you can just copy your “latest” report and change the relevant information.
+♦ Quick Tip 3: if you report by email, copy the quick form above.
+Then you can just copy your “latest” report and change the date and relevant information.
 Numbering the reports is completely optional, to help you track your activity.

 ♦ Call DOE or the mill?